|Q: How to call 911?

 Q: What else can I get from the Police Records Division?

 A: The Records Division does fingerprinting for various reasons.
-Fingerprinting is done from 9am-11am Monday-Friday, no appointment is required..
-Late night appointments are done Wednesday evenings from 2pm-4pm, an appointment is required for these times.
+Fingerprinting is done from 9am-11am Monday-Friday, no appointment is required.
 The Records Unit does NOT submit fingerprints to any agency; it is your responsibility to submit them to the proper agency.
 In order to have fingerprints done by this department you must:

 B: The Records Unit also issues Certificates of Conduct.
 Applications for Certificates of Conduct are accepted Monday-Friday from 9am to 2pm.
 Certificates of Conduct take approximately 5-7 business days to process.
 The requestor must apply in person and pick the certificate up in person once it is completed.
 The application is available at the Records Unit or on the Records Unit Website.
 These letters are a background check for the City of Yonkers only.
 In order to receive a Certificate of Conduct you must have: